 – IoT flow monitoring systems provide accurate flow measurements and minimum and maximum notifications.

 The Smile IT IoT Platform

-At Smile IT we’re particularly interested in using IoT devices to provide solutions for your business.
+At Smile IT we’re particularly interested in using IoT devices to provide solutions for Brisbane and Australian businesses.
 Our team is developing a multi-application Internet of Things platform that will do exactly that.
 Designed to aggregate information from actual devices in the field, it will then provide an AI-based analysis of this collected data.
 Business improvement reports will then be provided based on this analysis.

 Let’s break down an exact example of how the Smile IT Internet of Things platform works.
 This is an application we’re putting together for a client to monitor water tank levels at their Ecolodge.
 The setup is broken into four parts: